Written by: Michael Den Boer on September 28th, 2008

 Synopsis: While on vacation with her family in Egypt a young girl named Susie is given a curse amulet that kills everyone who comes in contact with it.

 Manhattan Baby was directed by Lucio Fulci whose notable films include Zombie and The Beyond.
 The screenplay for Manhattan Baby was written by Elisa Briganti and Dardano Sacchetti who often worked with Lucio Fulci in the late 1970’s and early 1980’s.
 Manhattan Baby marked the only time that Lucio Fulci collaborated with cinematographer Guglielmo Mancori (Run, Man, Run, Spasmo, Sister Emanuelle).
-The score for Manhattan Baby was composed by Fabio Frizzi who uses music cues he composed for Lucio Fulci film’s The Beyond and City of the Dead.
+The score for Manhattan Baby was composed by Fabio Frizzi who uses music cues he composed for Lucio Fulci film’s The Beyond and City of the Living Dead.

 The story center’s around a sinister looking woman who gives cursed amulet’s to children.
 Her origin’s and why she does this in never fully explained.
 Apparently she has been doing this for awhile as the film’s circular ending alludes to this theory.
 One of the most hilarious parts of the plot is how Sarah’s parents don’t catch on right away that something weird is happening around them.
 Don’t expect logic from any of the characters as they all easily walk into danger.